 What do I need to do before I can return to work/study at the dental school?

 Prior to entry, all students and employees must complete IU’s Community Responsibility Agreement (CRA).
-Contained in the Community Responsibility Agreement are Indiana University’s return to work protocols and procedures to mitigate infection (see Health and Safety FAQs below).
+Contained in the Community Responsibility Agreement are Indiana University’s return to work protocols and procedures to mitigate infection.
 Employees also must complete the return-to-work checklist.

 What is the status of campus parking fees?